syncai2brain/Learning/README.md

-# GCP
+# Learning Content

-This repository contains files related GCP Trainings.
+This repository contains files related to Learning outcomes.